You know, one of the reasons I chose my (now former) apartment is that it is set around a gorgeous lake.

 Each Zevo Starter Kit comes with the main trap and two cartridges (one is a refill and the other you will use right away to get started).

 A Zevo cartridge lasts about 30-45 days.
 Truthfully, in the fall/winter when flying insects are less of a problem, I leave the cartridges a bit past the 45 day mark.
+And I mean, really, really past the 45 day mark.

 It’s recommended that you plug these in around problem areas in your home.
 For us, that was the kitchen and living room/patio door area in the apartment.